P

 Bottom Zone: Slow Cook Low, 8 hours

-4) During the cook prepare the coleslaw.
+4) Meanwhile, prepare the coleslaw.
 Combine the broccoli slaw mix with the mayonnaise and juice from one lemon.
 Season well with salt (and a little sugar if you like) and stir to combine.
 Store in the fridge until ready to eat.

 5) After the cook, remove the pork and beans from Suvie.

 6) Drain the liquid from the pork into a bowl and set aside.
-Pull apart the pork with two forks until it’s well shredded, then add ¼ – ½ cup of the pork liquid back to the shredded pork.
+Shred pork with two forks, then add ¼ to ½ cup of the pork liquid back to the shredded pork depending on your desired texture.

 7) Divide the coleslaw, beans, and pulled pork between plates.
 Serve with your favorite BBQ sauce and enjoy!